 - Whole Wheat Flour: Use your favorite whole wheat flour for the recipe.
 You can also use multigrain flour to make the Methi Thepla.

 - Fenugreek (Methi) Leaves: Methi is very healthy and loaded with protein, iron, and vitamin C. As an Indian, I often use methi in different recipes.
 There are dry methi seeds, which are also a part of our regular Masalas (spices).
 In India, we consume lots of methi in winter.
-However, here, methi leaves are almost available throughout the year.
+However, methi leaves are readily available throughout the year here.
 And especially in summer, you will find planted methi leaves in every other Indian’s backyard.
 Methi leaves are on the bitter side, but by mixing them with other ingredients, you will not taste bitterness.
 I have used 1 cup of fenugreek leaves, but you can use as much or less as per your preference.

 - Chili and Ginger: Adjust the amount of chili and ginger to your taste.
 Instead of green chili, you can use red chili powder.

 - Spices: The spices I have used are regular ones.
 Feel free to add more or fewer spices according to your taste.
-I have added roasted cumin powder which is very flavorful.
+I have added roasted cumin powder, which is very flavorful.
 But you can use regular ground cumin instead.
 Also, cumin seeds add nutrition and crunch and enhance the flavors of these Thepla.

 - Yogurt: When we make Thepla, we add yogurt.
 Yogurt makes Thepla soft, melts in the mouth, and provides a slightly tangy flavor.
 But instead of yogurt, you can only use water to make the dough.